What To Do If You Are Unhappy With Your Liposuction Results

 A patient’s physical characteristics could also play a significant role.
 For instance, having too much loose skin, having layers of fat that are distributed differently, or having bulges that are difficult to reach.
 If not properly managed by an experienced liposuction doctor, unwanted issues may arise.

 An ethical and knowledgeable physician will recommend the best course of action to successfully address each patient’s concerns.
-Patients seeking a procedure that is not right for them are no stranger to Dr Ivan Puah.
-For instance, a male patient who requested high-definition liposuction was deemed unsuitable after clinical evaluation due to various factors such as BMI, body fat distribution and body shape.
-Dr Ivan Puah recommended a more appropriate and tailored approach to the patient for his consideration.
+Patients seeking a procedure that is not right for them should seek consultation from doctors for more appropriate treatments.

 If you are a victim of a botched liposuction job, you may experience discomfort and scarring in the treated area.
 You may also feel more self-conscious and sensitive to others’ comments about your body.